Visit the Landscape Architectural Accreditation Board (LAAB) website for assistance finding accredited education programs in landscape architecture.

 Licensure as a landscape architect involves completing three main components, which are education, experience and examinations.
 Normally, an individual must have earned an accredited professional degree in landscape architecture, obtained the minimum experience required by the Council of Landscape Architectural Registration Boards (CLARB), and passed the required exams to establish a CLARB record prior to being eligible to apply for licensure as a landscape architect.
 Upon approval of the application by the Board and passing the South Dakota take home exam on laws and rules, the individual is licensed as a landscape architect and may begin to legally practice the profession of landscape architecture.

-Applicants should refer to the Blue Book, Pages 14-15 (covering South Dakota Codified Law (SDCL) 36-18A-30) as well as Page 34 (covering Administrative Rule of South Dakota (ARSD) 20:38:30:04) for specific information regarding education requirements for licensure as a Landscape Architect.
-Applicants should refer to the Blue Book, Pages 14 and 15 (covering SDCL 36-18A-30) as well as Pages 35 and 37 (covering ARSD 20:38:31:01 and 20:38:31:05) for specific information regarding experience requirements for licensure as a Landscape Architect.
+Applicants should refer to the Blue Book (covering South Dakota Codified Law (SDCL) 36-18A-30 and Administrative Rule of South Dakota (ARSD) 20:38:30:04) for specific information regarding education requirements for licensure as a Landscape Architect.
+Applicants should refer to the Blue Book (covering SDCL 36-18A-30 and ARSD 20:38:31:01 and 20:38:31:05) for specific information regarding experience requirements for licensure as a Landscape Architect.